Hope and Health Care on Australia Ship Tour

 The ship docked free of charge at Darling Habour in Sydney, one of Australia’s most stunning landmarks.
 Crew members had a spectacular view of the harbor, while passersby could not miss the big, white medical ship at the wharf!
 Tours, a PNG Awareness Marquee and live performances entertained the public right on the wharf.

 Already, there are countless stories of visitors being moved by the needs in Papua New Guinea.
 After hearing of the need in this nation, one man removed the glasses he was wearing and dropped them in the donation bin.
 A little boy was moved to tears at the thought of other kids like him not owning a toothbrush.
 Two local nurses were so filled with compassion that, after touring the ship, they bought four bags worth of eyeglasses and new toothbrushes.

 The YWAM Medical Ship is also visiting the port city of Geelong, followed by Adelaide, Portland, Hobart and Eden.
 Once the Southern Tour finishes in April, the crew will take a short break and then begin touring the Northern Coast of Australia.
-The goal is to see 100,000 young people given an opportunity to help, while giving aid to Australia’s closest international neighbour.
+The goal is to see 100,000 young people given an opportunity to help, by giving aid to Australia’s closest international neighbor.